What Is Physical Contamination and Why It Matters for Food Safety

 Here's where most folks go wrong when it comes to physical contamination:

 Thinking "if I can't see it, it's not there."
 The truth is, some of the most dangerous physical contaminants — glass shards, tiny metal fragments — are invisible to the naked eye.
 That's why food manufacturers use metal detectors and X-ray machines.
-You can't inspect your way to safety with just your eyes.
+You can't inspect your way to safety with just your eyes And that's really what it comes down to..

 Ignoring equipment maintenance.
 A dull knife or a worn-out cutting board might not seem like a big deal — until a piece of it ends up in someone's meal.
 Regular equipment checks and replacements matter.

 Skipping basic personal hygiene protocols.
 Not wearing a hairnet.
 Forgetting to remove jewelry.
-These feel like small lapses, but they're the most common sources of physical contamination in food service Which is the point..
+These feel like small lapses, but they're the most common sources of physical contamination in food service.

 Using the wrong tools.
 Cutting meat with a knife that's seen better days.
 Using plastic containers that are cracked.
 Grabbing whatever container is closest for storage.
 Small shortcuts add up.